Arekkusu17/Crud-Base-Colaboraders-Desafio-Latam/README.md

-# Desafío Estado de los Componentes y Eventos - Desafío Latam
+# Desafío Crud-Base-Colaboraders - Desafío Latam
 The meaning of this challenge is to validate our knowledge of React using states in components and events.

 Site of deploy: https://unrivaled-profiterole-5f1e25.netlify.app